 3. Do aphysical

-exam with your baby undressed while you are present.
+exam with your baby undressed with you present.
 This exam will include

 an eye exam, listening to your baby's heart and feeling pulses, inspecting the umbilical

 4. Do screening tests.
 Your doctor will review the screening

 tests from the hospital and repeat tests, if needed.
 If a hearing test wasn't

 done then, your baby will have one now.

 5. Update immunizations.Immunizations

 can protect infants from serious childhood illnesses, so it's important that your

 baby get them on time.
 Immunization schedules can vary from office to office, so talk